HOA Antenna Legislation Resource Center | Greyline Performance

 Should I mention the law in my initial HOA submission?

-Generally no — leading with legal arguments puts the board on the defensive before they’ve even seen what you’re proposing.
+Generally no — leading with legal arguments puts the board on the defensive before they've seen what you're proposing.
 Submit the Architectural Brief first.
-Frame it as a flagpole approval.
-Let the product speak for itself.
-If the board denies a well-documented flagpole request, that’s when the legal framework becomes relevant.
+Frame it as a flagpole approval and let the product speak for itself.
+If the board denies a well-documented flagpole request, that's when the legal framework — state law especially — becomes relevant.

 Where can I get help if my HOA denies my request?